-In 2013, Pelephone's purchases from Apple accounted for less than 10% of its total purchases from all its suppliers.

-Other than Apple, the purchase of terminal equipment from the suppliers does not create any significant dependence on one particular equipment supplier or on a specific device model.
+In 2014, Pelephone's purchases from Apple accounted for less than 10% of its purchases from all its suppliers.
+Other than Apple, the distribution of the purchase of terminal equipment among the suppliers is such that it does not create any significant dependence on a particular equipment supplier or model.